Penalized Euclidean Distance Regression: Penalized Euclidean distance

 \subsection{Standardizing to the unit hyper-sphere}

 By applying a location transformation, both the design matrix $X$ and the response vector $Y$ can be centred, and we also scale the predictors so that

-Note that each covariate $x_{\ast,j}$ can be regarded as a point on the unit hypersphere $S^{n-1}$ with a centring constraint.
-We assume that the global minimum of $\|Y-\tilde X\tilde \beta\|$ is very small, but nonetheless positive
+Each covariate $X_j$ can be regarded as a point on the unit hypersphere $S^{n-1}$ with a centring constraint.
+We assume that the global minimum of $\|Y-X^*\beta\|$ is very small, but nonetheless positive

-as obtained in the presence of noise and when the number of observations is larger than $|\tilde{\mathfrak{J}}|$, and $\tilde X, \tilde \beta, |\tilde{\mathfrak{J}}|$ were defined after (\ref{drivers}).
-Given this situation and since we define the PED objective function through the sparsity of the solution and the minimization of the norm of the residual, we exclude the possibility of exact solutions.
+as obtained in the presence of noise and when the number of observations is larger than $|\mathfrak{J}^*|$, and $ X^*, |\mathfrak{J}^*|$ were defined after (\ref{drivers}).

-For any vector $\beta\in\mathbb{R}^p$, we denote by $\theta_j$ the angle between $x_{\ast,j}$ and $Y-X\beta$.
-Thus for a vector $\tilde\beta$ that achieves the global minimum of $\|Y-\tilde X\tilde\beta\|$, we must have $\theta_j=\frac{\pi}{2}$ for $j \in \tilde{\mathfrak{J}}$ and we can define the set of solutions as
+For any vector $\beta\in\mathbb{R}^p$, we denote by $\theta_j$ the angle between $X_j$ and $Y-X\beta$.
+Thus for a vector $\beta$ that achieves the global minimum of $\|Y - X^*\beta\|$, we must have $\theta_j=\frac{\pi}{2}$ for $j \in \mathfrak{J}^*$ and we can define the set of solutions as

-where $\tilde{\mathfrak{J}}^c$ denotes the complement of $\tilde{\mathfrak{J}}$ in the set of all indexes $\{1,2,\ldots,p\}.$ We also assume that $\mathcal{S}$ is bounded away from $0_{\mathbb{R}^p}$ (i.e. $\beta=0_{\mathbb{R}^p}$ cannot be a solution for minimizing $\|Y-X\beta\|$).
-Given these minimal and common sense assumptions, our goal is to build an estimator of the index set $\mathcal{S}.$ Also, thinking of covariates as vectors on the unit hypersphere $S^{n-1}$, we would like to build an objective function that facilitates automatic detection of ``overcrowding", where we have a group of very close observations on the hypersphere (where the great circle distances are small within the group) which correspond to highly correlated predictors, which in turn will have similar estimated regression parameters.
-Throughout the paper we assume that $Y$ have been centered and the columns of $X$ have been standardized as described above.
+where ${\mathfrak{J}^*}^c$ denotes the complement of $\mathfrak{J}^*$ in the set of all indexes $\{1,2,\ldots,p\}.$ We also assume that $\mathcal{S}$ is bounded away from $0_{\mathbb{R}^p}$ (i.e. $\beta=0_{\mathbb{R}^p}$ does not minimize $\|Y-X\beta\|$).
+Our goal is to build an estimator of the index set $\mathcal{S}.$ Also, thinking of covariates as vectors on the unit hypersphere $S^{n-1}$, we would like to build an objective function that facilitates automatic detection of overcrowding, which is a situation where there is a group of very close covariates on the hypersphere (where the great circle distances are small within the group) and these correspond to highly correlated predictors.
+If an estimation method exhibits a grouping effect then in the predictors in this group will have similar estimated regression parameters.
+Throughout the paper we assume that $Y$ have been centred and the columns of $X$ have been standardised as described above.